Sticky & Sweet Tour: Marseille stage collapse

 The planned concert at Marseille's Stade Vélodrome (pictured) was cancelled following an incident that killed two people.

 On July 16, 2009, during preparations for Madonna's July 19 show at Marseille's Stade Vélodrome, part of the stage structure collapsed at approximately 17:15 GMT.
 The accident killed two workers —53-year-old Charles Criscenzo and 23-year-old Charles Prow— and injured eight others.
 According to officials, the roof became unstable while being lifted by cranes, causing one to topple.
 The concert was immediately canceled.
 At a later show in Udine, Madonna addressed the audience, asking for a moment of silence and expressing condolences.
 She visited Marseille on the day the show was scheduled, meeting with Criscenzo's family and hospitalized crew members.
 A public statement followed, in which she said she was "devastated" by the news.

-Almost twelve years later, on February 2021, a French court found four people guilty of involuntary manslaughter and injury in connection with the collapse.
+Almost twelve years later, in February 2021, a French court found four people guilty of involuntary manslaughter and injury in connection with the collapse.
 Jacqueline Bitton, head of Live Nation France at the time, received a suspended two-year sentence and a €20,000 fine.
 Tim Norman, of the Edwin Shirley Group, was also given a suspended two-year sentence and fined €15,000.
 Two other managers involved received suspended sentences and fines.
 Live Nation France and Tour Concept were fined €150,000 and €50,000 respectively.
 Three other defendants were acquitted.

 Broadcast and recording

 Madonna and the dancers performing the tour's final song, "Give It 2 Me".

 On December 3, 2008, Madonna announced that her rescheduled Buenos Aires concerts would be filmed for a broadcast special.
 The resulting concert film, Madonna: Sticky & Sweet, was directed by Nathan Rissman, who had previously collaborated with her on the documentary I Am Because We Are.
 Produced by Live Nation, the special premiered on Sky1 on July 4, 2009.
 It was later broadcast on DirecTV's Cityvibe and, on October 30, aired on the US network EPIX where executive Mark Greenberg described it as the type of "iconic" event that would define the brand.
 The performance of "Into the Groove" was released online via Billboard to promote the EPIX premiere.
 The special also aired on VH1 in April 2010.

 A home video release was confirmed on January 12, 2010, though Madonna was not directly involved in its editing, as she was focused on her directorial debut W.E.
 (2011).
 Titled Sticky & Sweet Tour, it was released on DVD, Blu-ray, and CD on March 30, featuring 30 minutes of bonus backstage footage.
 Critical reception was mixed; while some reviewers praised specific performances, such as "Into the Groove", others found the release less dynamic than her previous live albums.
-Despite this, it became Madonna’s 19th top-ten entry on the Billboard 200.
-Separately, a companion photo book titled Madonna: Sticky & Sweet, curated by her manager Guy Oseary, was released in February 2010 through powerHouse Books.
+Despite this, it became Madonna's 19th top-ten entry on the Billboard 200.
+Separately, a companion photo book titled Madonna: Sticky & Sweet, curated by Oseary, was released in February 2010 through powerHouse Books.